KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Imgur](https://imgur.com/a/tI2pbMO)

 **Significance:**
-Some characters actually do not need to change their rotation, because as long as you can cast your burst within about 23 frames after the elemental skill hit an opponent, your character will still be able to use elemental burst to spend all your energy before getting drained by the weapon passive.
+Some characters actually do not need to change their rotation, because as long as you can cast your Burst within about 23 frames after the Elemental Skill hit an opponent, your character will still be able to use Elemental Burst to spend all your Energy before getting drained by the weapon passive.
-Rosaria can hit enemy with her E to get her A1 crit rate buff and still be able to cast burst with Q afterward to share the crit before the energy is drained.
+Rosaria can hit enemy with her E to get her A1 CRIT Rate buff and still be able to cast Burst with Q afterward to share the CRIT before the Energy is drained.

-#### Kitain passive will proc even if carrier has 0 energy.
+#### Kitain passive will proc even if carrier has 0 Energy.

 **By:** ItzSomebody\#0029

-Also doesn't dip the unit's energy into the negatives.
+Also doesn't dip the unit's Energy into the negatives.
 [Video](https://youtu.be/3PLTSq6aALc)

 ---

 ### Katsuragikiri Nagamasa

-#### Katsuragikiri Nagamasa energy drain delay
+#### Katsuragikiri Nagamasa Energy drain delay

 **By:** Episodde\#8962
 **Added:** <Version date="2021-08-28" />